 From here, the scam looks a lot like the Amazon phishing scam that we described earlier.
 You click the link, which causes your computer to download a file containing malware.

-As with each of the scams we’ve listed, it’s essential that you spot suspicious activity.
 To understand the threat of instant message scams, you must realise that they exploit the inherent trust between contacts and the ‘instant’ aspect of the interaction.

 People are far more inclined to click a link straight away when it appears to be part of an ongoing conversation, rather than when it’s sent as an email, which can be opened at any time.